Head and neck radiotherapy side effects

 Having radiotherapy for head and neck cancers can cause side effects such as a sore mouth and difficulty swallowing.

 Radiotherapy to the head and neck can also cause general side effects such as tiredness and sore skin in the treatment area.

-You might have problems with your mouth or teeth, such as a sore or dry mouth, tooth decay or thrush during or after radiotherapy to your head and neck.
+Radiotherapy to the head and neck can cause problems with your mouth or teeth, such as a sore or dry mouth, tooth decay or thrush.
 Find out about ways to manage these side effects.

 You might lose weight during radiotherapy to the head and neck.
 Your radiotherapy team will advise you on how to try to maintain your weight.

 You might have difficulty swallowing during radiotherapy to your head or neck and for several weeks afterwards.
 There are a number of things you can do to help yourself cope.

 Having radiotherapy to your head and neck may affect your voice during treatment and for a few weeks afterwards.